alaindanet/RivFishTimeBiodiversityFacets/README.md

 <!-- badges: end -->

 Research project conducted by Alain Danet at the Comte Lab (Illinois State University).
-The project is supervised by Lise Comte, Xingli Giam and Julian D. Olden.
+The project was supervised by Lise Comte, Xingli Giam and Julian D. Olden.

 ## Organisation